Star Wars lightsaber colors from across the galaxy decoded

 Source: www.ign.com

-Blue, green, red, white and black -- your complete guide to the hues of an elegant weapon for a more civilized age.
+Blue, green, red, white and black.
+With May the 4th just around the corner, here's your complete guide to the hues of an elegant weapon for a more civilized age.

 More in www.cnet.com